-In its 28th continuous year, HRFF is one of the longest-running and most respected LGBT film festivals in the country.
+In its 32nd continuous year, HRFF is one of the longest-running and most respected LGBTQ film festivals in the country.

 Businessman Jack Law founded the non-profit Honolulu Gay and Lesbian Cultural Foundation (HGLCF) in 1997 as an umbrella organization for the Adam Baran Honolulu Gay and Lesbian Film Festival, now known as the Honolulu Rainbow Film Festival (HRFF).

-In its 28th continuous year, the HRFF is one of the longest-running and most respected LGBT film festivals in the country.
-The festival has presented hundreds of documentaries, feature films, shorts and animations from around the world, with special consideration given to Hawai’i-based filmmakers.
-Films programmed at the HRFF have gone to win Peabody and Emmy awards.
-The HRFF has an excellent reputation in the film festival community and has been the venue for both U.S. and world premieres.
+In its 32nd continuous year, the HRFF is one of the longest-running and most respected LGBT film festivals in the country.
+The festival has presented hundreds of documentaries, feature films, shorts and animations from around the world, with special consideration given to Hawai’i-based filmmakers and work from Asia and the Pacific.

 The success of the HRFF over the years is attributed to deep community involvement and great partners.
-For over two decades, the HRFF has been inspiring community and civic engagement through its programming and special events.
+For over two decades, and through two horrific pandemics, the HRFF has been inspiring community and civic engagement through its programming and special events.
 The HRFF helps to engender mutual respect within our society, supports a vital and sustainable economy and provides a unique, memorable, and enriching experience.